Listen to This Article:

 What Are the Differences Between an Executive Chef and a Head Chef?

 So, what do executive chefs and head chefs actually do, and how do their responsibilities compare?
-Let’s take a look at a few key areas to see how the responsibilities that fall to these two roles may differ.
+Let’s take a look at a few key areas to see how the responsibilities that fall into these two roles may differ.

 Ensuring Quality